MediaComem/comem-archidep/ex/git-automated-deployment.md

 :warning: If your repo has a `master` branch instead of a `main` branch, replace `main` by `master` in the `git checkout -f main` command in your hook.

-> :books: Remember that a Git repository has several parts: [the Git directory
-> where the project's history is stored, and the working tree which contains the
-> current version of the files you are working
-> on][git-dir-work-tree].
->
-> Normally, when you use the `git checkout` command in a Git repository, it will
+> :books: Normally, when you use the `git checkout` command in a Git repository,
-> use the `.git` directory of the repository as the Git directory, and the
+> it will use the `.git` directory of the repository as the Git directory, and
-> repository itself as the working tree.
+> the repository itself as the working tree.
 >
 > By setting the `GIT_DIR` environment variable, you are instructing Git to use
 > a different Git directory which could be anywhere (in this case, it is the